 AS9100D Quality Management System Structure Template

-This template will help you build a quality management system mini-manual for your AS9100D implementation.
-This mini-manual will provide you with a handy reference to the high-level overview of your QMS, including:
+This template helps you build a quality management system mini-manual for an AS9100D implementation.
+The mini-manual provides a high-level reference for your QMS, including:

 - Details of core procedures